Monument to Minin and Pozharsky: History

 As it was originally conceived by the sculptor Martos, Prince Pozharsky and Minin were standing side by side.
 But nobility opposed the concept.
 It wasn't appropriate for people of different classes to be portrayed on equal terms.
 Martos redesigned the concept.
 He has turned the 17th-century heroes of the resistance into ancient history characters.
 Inequality is highlighted by clothing.
 Noble prince is in a toga, Minin is in a shirt and trousers.

-In 2021-22 the monument underwent an extensive restoration, which was performed without displacing or moving the monument.